SoftUni-Internal/interactive-content/EN/05-Templating/06-Homework.md

 You have to create a **separate template** for the contact cards and display all of them on the main page.

-At the end, the page should look like this:
+In the end, the page should look like this:

 [image assetsSrc="JS-Applications-templating-4.png" /]